GasserKhaled330/simple-guessing-game/README.md

-# Simple Guessing Game in Node.js
+# Simple Guessing Game in Node.js Vesion 2

 this is a simple CLI guessing game build with node.js.

+## What is New?

+1. User input handling with `async/await`
+2. Avoided global variables with a closure
+3. Enhanced the `checkGuess` function
+4. Added comments and better names
+5. Enhanced input validation

 ## Installation